tjkyner/stock-kpis/README.md

 ![Workflow](images/workflow.png)

 ### Data Sources
 Multiple data sources were used in order to complete this project.
 Initially, all fundamental data was downloaded in bulk directly from the SEC using their relatively new [EDGAR API](https://www.sec.gov/edgar/sec-api-documentation).
 However, due to lack of documentation, support, and missing values, this data was scrapped in favor of alternative sources of fundamental data such as [SimFin](https://simfin.com/).
 Historical pricing data and miscellaneous company information (website, business summary, etc.) was obtained from Yahoo!
 Finance via the [`yfinance`](https://github.com/ranaroussi/yfinance) package.
-Finally, the current S&P 500 constituents (as of late August 2021) was retrieved from the *[List of S&P 500 companies](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies)* article on Wikipedia.
+Finally, the list of current S&P 500 constituents (as of late August 2021) was retrieved from the *[List of S&P 500 companies](https://en.wikipedia.org/wiki/List_of_S%26P_500_companies)* article on Wikipedia.

 ![Data sources](images/data_sources.png)